opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 ![Data receiver](../images/global_archi_data_source_receiver.svg)

 A generic data receiver has been implemented to handle textual data got from SOS server [See OSH.DataReceiver.JSON](http://opensensorhub.github.io/osh-js/Toolkit/Documentation/OSH.DataReceiver.JSON.html).
-To implement your own data receiver, you have only to extend [OSH.DataReceiver.DataSource](http://opensensorhub.github.io/osh-js/Toolkit/Documentation/OSH.DataReceiver.DataSource.html) and implement the `parseData()` as well as the `parseTimeStamp()` which are in charge of separate the timestamp and the raw data from the SOS stream.
+To implement your own data receiver, you only need to extend [OSH.DataReceiver.DataSource](http://opensensorhub.github.io/osh-js/Toolkit/Documentation/OSH.DataReceiver.DataSource.html) and implement the `parseData()` as well as the `parseTimeStamp()` which separate the timestamp and the raw data from the SOS stream.

 #### Data Sender - SPS